ethpwn/ethpwn/docs/docs/ethpwn/global_state.md

 Specifically, `ethpwn` maintains the following concepts in a global state: global configuration, including wallets and api keys, compiled contract metadata, and deployed contract instances.

 ## 📝 Configuration
-The configuration for `ethpwn` is expected to be located at `~/.config/ethpwn/config.json`.
+The configuration for `ethpwn` is located at `~/.config/ethpwn/config.json`.
 This file allows you to configure a variety of settings globally, which are then used by the various modules to simplify the interaction process.

 This includes the following settings: